Larry Bethea

-Larry Bethea (July 21, 1956 – April 24, 1987) was an American football defensive lineman in the National Football League for the Dallas Cowboys.
-He also was a member of the Michigan Panthers, Oakland Invaders and Houston Gamblers of the United States Football League.
-He played college football at Michigan State University.
-He died by suicide after being identified as a suspect in two armed robberies.
+Larry Bethea (July 21, 1956 – April 24, 1987) was an American football defensive lineman for the Dallas Cowboys in the National Football League (NFL) for six seasons.
+He was also a member of the Michigan Panthers and Houston Gamblers of the United States Football League (USFL).
+Bethea was selected by the Cowboys in the first round of the 1978 NFL draft, after playing college football for the Michigan State Spartans and winning Big Ten Most Valuable Player in 1977.
+He died a self imposed death after being identified as a suspect in two armed robberies.

-Early years
+Early life

 Bethea was a standout for Ferguson High School, playing both ways as an offensive end and defensive end.
 He was a Parade All-American and a Group AAA All-state selection in 1973.
 He accepted a football scholarship from Michigan State University, where he began as a tight end until being converted into a defensive tackle during his sophomore season.

 In 1977 season, he totaled 45 solo tackles, 45 assisted tackles, 18 tackles for loss and 16 sacks, and he became the first defensive player to receive Big Ten Conference MVP honors since Dick Butkus in 1964.

 Bethea finished his college career as a three-year starter, with school records in career sacks (33), career tackles for loss (43), and sacks in a season (16).

 Professional career

 Dallas Cowboys

-Bethea was selected by the Dallas Cowboys in the first round (28th overall) of the 1978 NFL Draft, who were looking for an eventual successor to either Harvey Martin or Ed "Too Tall" Jones.
+Bethea was selected by the Dallas Cowboys in the first round (28th overall) of the 1978 NFL draft, who were looking for an eventual successor to either Harvey Martin or Ed "Too Tall" Jones.
 As a rookie, he played on special teams and was a backup behind Martin and Jethro Pugh.
 His most notable play was stopping Los Angeles Rams' fullback Jim Jodat at the Cowboys' 11 yard line on fourth and one during the third quarter of the 1978 NFC Championship game.

 In 1979, after Jones retired to pursue a boxing career, Bethea was named the starter at left defensive end at the beginning of training camp.
 The job went to Larry Cole and Bethea was moved to defensive tackle, where he could not move ahead of Dave Stalls on the depth chart.
 He started two games in place of an injured Randy White, finishing the season with 28 tackles and 4 sacks.

 In 1981, he was a backup defensive tackle and collected two sacks in the season opener against the St. Louis Cardinals.
 He started in the NFC Championship Game against the San Francisco 49ers in place of an injured John Dutton, and although he recovered a fumble, he was one of the defenders that Joe Montana released his pass over so Dwight Clark could make "The Catch", propelling the 49ers to a 28–27 win.

 In 1982, Bethea was a backup at defensive end and registered two sacks.